-Aims
+1 Aims

-Owing to the nature of airport operations, airport terminal buildings are generally atrium designed.
+- 1.1 Owing to the nature of airport operations, airport terminal buildings are generally atrium designed.
 As such buildings are large and spacious, any fire outbreak can spread rapidly.
-This coupled with the high number of passengers commuting through the airport daily, places airport buildings in the high fire load category.
+This, coupled with the high number of passengers commuting through the airport daily, places airport buildings in the high fire load category.
 Because of the global nature of airport operations, a major fire outbreak will draw adverse publicity, both locally and overseas.
-In addition, a major fire could disrupt flying operations, resulting in high losses to the airport as well as the nation.

-Therefore, the fire safety at the airports needs to be at a high level.
-This manual contains fire safety procedures, which are based on existing regulations, and other codes already promulgated in Singapore.
+In addition, a major fire could disrupt flying operations, resulting in high losses to the airport as well as the nation. - 1.2 Therefore, the fire safety at the airports needs to be at a high level.
+This Manual contains fire safety procedures, which are based on existing regulations, and other codes already promulgated in Singapore.
 These procedures spell out the fire safety measures to be observed by airport operators and tenants so that a high standard of fire safety can be maintained at key buildings of Singapore Changi and Seletar Airports.

-General Terms of Reference
+2 General Terms of Reference

-This manual seeks to spell out: -

-- a. the fire safety precautions that need to be provided at key buildings of the airports; - b. the parties responsible for the implementation and compliance of these and other fire safety codes; - c. the types of fire safety test and checks to be carried out by each concerned party - d. the general procedures to be complied with in the event of a fire outbreak; and - e. other specific fire hazards.

-This manual is intended to cover both CAG and non-CAG owned/managed buildings in the airport but are by no means exhaustive and where appropriate should be used in conjunction with the codes of other authoritative bodies such as the National Fire Protection Association (NFPA) and the Codes of Practice for Fire Precautions in Buildings by the Singapore Civil

-Defence Force (SCDF) and the Singapore Standards by Standards, Productivity and Innovation Board (SPRING Singapore).
+- 2.1 This Manual seeks to spell out: - a) the fire safety precautions that need to be provided at key buildings of the airports; - b) the parties responsible for the implementation and compliance of these and other fire safety codes; - c) the types of fire safety tests and checks to be carried out by each concerned party - d) the general procedures to be complied with in the event of a fire outbreak; and - e) other specific fire hazards. - 2.2 This Manual is intended to cover both CAG and non-CAG owned/managed buildings in the airport but are by no means exhaustive and where appropriate should be used in conjunction with the codes of other authoritative bodies such as the National Fire Protection Association (NFPA) and the Codes of Practice for Fire Precautions in Buildings by the Singapore Civil Defence Force (SCDF) and the Singapore Standards by Standards, Productivity and Innovation Board (SPRING Singapore).

-AES Service Charge
+3 AES Service Charge

-All air carriers, ground handling agents, facilities managers, project/maintenance contractors, owners, tenants; or any contractors/sub-contractors engaged by them; and all parties operating or working in Changi Airport, the Changi Airfreight Centre or Seletar shall comply with all fire safety requirements, safety instructions, permit to work system and hot work procedures required by SCDF and as stipulated by CAG's Fire Safety Manual.
-Non-compliance to these procedures and guidelines resulting in false fire alarm activations and turnout of AES resources may result in a service charge being levied as per the schedule of rates listed in Para.3.3 below.

-(See Appendix 1-4 - Sample of AES Service Charge Form).
+- 3.1 All air carriers, ground handling agents, facilities managers, project/maintenance contractors, owners, tenants; or any contractors/subcontractors engaged by them; and all parties operating or working in Changi Airport, the Changi Airfreight Centre or Seletar shall comply with all fire safety requirements, safety instructions, permit to work system and hot work procedures required by SCDF and as stipulated by CAG's Fire Safety Manual.
+Non compliance to these procedures and guidelines resulting in false fire alarm activations and turnout of AES resources may result in a service charge being levied as per the schedule of rates listed in Para.3.3 below.
+(See Appendix A-4 - Sample of AES Service Charge Form)

-To prevent abuse of AES resources, AES may levy a service charge on all airlines, air carriers, ground handling agents, cargo agents, facilities managers, project/maintenance contractors, owners, tenants; or any contractors/sub-contractors engaged by them; and all parties operating or working in Changi Airport, the Changi Airfreight Centre or Seletar Airport for any of the following services:
+- 3.2 To prevent abuse of AES resources, AES may levy a service charge on all airlines, air carriers, ground handling agents, cargo agents, facilities managers, project/maintenance contractors, owners, tenants; or any contractors/sub-contractors engaged by them; and all parties operating or working in Changi Airport, the Changi Airfreight Centre or Seletar Airport for any of the following services:

-- a.
-Removal of Fuel Hazards
+- i) Removal of Fuel Hazards

-- b.
-Refueling / Defueling Standby
+- ii) Refuelling / Defueling Standby

-- c.
-Explosives Escort
+- iii) Explosives Escort

-- d.
-Hot Works Standby
+- iv) Hot Works Standby

-- e.
-First Aid Fire Appliances (FAFA) training
+- v) First Aid Fire Appliances (FAFA) training

-- f.
-False fire alarm activation turnout
+- vi) False fire alarm activation turnout

-- g.
-Vehicle escort
+- vii) Vehicle escort

-- h.
-Fire Patroller duties
+- viii) Fire Patroller duties

-- i.
-Fire alarm signal linkage to AES
+- ix) DECAM line connection

-The schedule of rates is listed in Table 1 below:
+- 3.3 The schedule of rates is listed in Table 1 below: